MaiconJordan/MaiconJordan/README.md

 - Brazil 🇧🇷
 - System Analyst (current job) 💻:briefcase:
 - 29y
-- i have been learning more about Java 📚
+- i have been learning more about Python 📚

 ## Connect whit me